techthiyanes/tutorials-5/02_BERT_fine_tuning/README.md

-# Runhouse Basics 🧑‍🏫 - Fine-tuning BERT on Multiple GPUs and Deploying
+# A Runhouse Pipeline 👩‍🔧 - Fine-tuning BERT on Multiple GPUs and Deploying

 _Watch time: ~10 minutes_